 AIHS offers certification at different levels based on the Global Capability Framework for health and safety professionals.
 The three certification levels are:

-- Certified OHS Practitioner - these professionals maintain OHS administrative processes, conduct basic training, and oversee monitoring and compliance related to technical and behavioral risk controls.
+- Certified OHS Practitioner - maintain OHS administrative processes, conduct basic training, and oversee monitoring and compliance related to technical and behavioral risk controls.
 They work under supervision or mentoring, focusing on known contexts within established parameters.

 Although certification of generalist OHS professionals has been standard practice in countries like the USA, Canada, the UK, and Europe, Australia initially lagged behind in implementing a certification scheme for the profession.
 However, in 2007, the Health and Safety Profession Alliance (HaSPA) confirmed in its minimum standards that certification of OHS advisors is essential in achieving the highest level of protection for employees, employers, and other workplace health and safety stakeholders against risks to their health and safety.
 Worksafe Victoria also noted the need for a specific OHS professional certification program in the Maxwell review of Victorian OHS legislation.